v-aivaras/watchtube/README.md

 # watchtube
-Youtube Clone
+#### Youtube Clone

-Learning object oriented programming PHP + MySQL with some Ajax, JavaScript, jQuerry and CSS.
+Created while Learning object oriented programming PHP + MySQL with some Ajax, JavaScript, jQuerry and CSS.

+#### Main features:
+- Video player
+- Video upload
+- Video search
+- Like/dislike and comment videos
+- Subscribe to other channels

 Index page of Watchtube when not logged in: